brenomfviana/understand-me/README.md

 ## Description

-Cana is a simple multi-user chat and works as follows: each user chooses a language that wants to receive the messages (just portuguese, english and spanish are supported in this version) and the server will request the translations and send to the users according to with the language of chose.
+Cana is a simple multi-user chat and works as follows: each user chooses a language that wants to receive the messages and the server will request the translations and send to the users according to with the language of chose.
 This projects uses the Google Translator API to do the translations.

 This project for the Computer Networks course from the Federal University of Rio Grande do Norte (UFRN).

+### Supported Languages

+- Portuguese
+- English
+- Spanish
+- German
+- French

 ## How to compile